sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 The preprocessing steps required to transform the base data into a format that allows modeling as described above can be distinguished in two categories:

-1. General preprocessing: As indicated above, the raw data cotained a few duplicate entries as well as blog posts written in a language other than English.
+1. General preprocessing: As indicated above, the raw data contained a few duplicate entries as well as blog posts written in a language other than English.
 These were removed prior to doing any modeling as they would only act as a confusion, regardless of model class.
 To do so, the Python libraries `pandas` (for data processing in general and duplicate removal in particular) and `spacy` (for language detection) were used.

 2. Task-specific preprocessing: When transforming text into a feature matrix that can serve as an input for a machine learning algorithm, one has to make several important choices, for instance:
   - How to convert raw text into tokens, which can be represented by a unique numerical identifier?
 For example, one might want to represent "we will" and "we'll" by the same two tokens.
   - Which vocabulary to use, i.e. should all unique words in the full corpus be represented as a separate token in the vocabulary?
+  - Whether to treat texts as a sequence of tokens or as a bag-of-words

 In this work, several open-source machine learning libraries were used: `scikit-learn`, `keras` and `fastai`.
-All of these come with their own methods for text preprocessing (which might again be outsources, for example `fastai` uses `spacy's` tokenization engine under the hood).
+All of these come with their own methods for text preprocessing (which might again be outsourced, for example `fastai` uses `spacy's` tokenization engine under the hood).
 Thus, depending on which modeling approach was used, this work relied on slightly different answers to the questions just posed.

 By default, all of these will use the full collection of unique words or a predefined number of most frequent words in the given corpus of documents as their vocabulary.
-As an alternative, the top 1000 most frequent words in the corpus, which are not part of the top 10.000 most frequent English words in general (as determined by [n-gram frequency of the Google Trillion Word Corpus](https://github.com/first20hours/google-10000-english)), were used as a specific vocabulary.
+As an alternative, only the words, which are not part of the top 10.000 most frequent English words in general (as determined by [n-gram frequency of the Google Trillion Word Corpus](https://github.com/first20hours/google-10000-english)), were used as a specific vocabulary.

 ### Implementation

 Following the differentiation outlined in chapter `II.
 Algorithms and Techniques`, the implementation was structured based on the three classes of models evaluated in this work:
 1. Count-based vectorization + random forest or support vector machine using `scikit-learn's` implementations for transforming text into numerical features as well as the machine learning models.
-2. Word embeddings + neural network using the `keras` implementations for tokenizing text and combining embedding layers, dense layers, rectified linear activations and dropout layers into a deep neural network.
+2. Sequence tokenization, word embeddings + neural network using the `keras` implementations for tokenizing text and combining embedding layers, dense layers, rectified linear activations and dropout layers into a deep neural network.
-3. Pretrained language model + neural network using `fastai's` implementation for tokenizing text (internally using `spacy's` Tokenizer), a pretrained recurrent neural network based language model (on Wikipedia) provided by the `fastai` library as well as its implementation for combining the features extracted from raw text by the language model with fully connected classification layers.
+3. Sequence tokenization, pretrained language model + neural network using `fastai's` implementation for tokenizing text (internally using `spacy's` Tokenizer), a pretrained recurrent neural network based language model (pretrained on Wikipedia) provided by the `fastai` library as well as its implementation for combining the features extracted from raw text by the language model with classification layers.

 The biggest challenge with these diverse approaches was to evaluate them consistently, especially given the small amount of data available for training and evaluation.
 The three ML libraries used for this work all have slightly different interfaces.
 In addition, the evaluation metrics used here are dependent on the treshhold chosen for classifying a post as positive versus negative.
 While `scikit-learn` offers a variety of purpose-specific metrics to tackle this, the deep learning libraries `keras` and `fastai` ask their users to implement metrics other than a few standards themselves.
 To facilitate consistency, the author implemented a common interface for `scikit-learn` and `keras` models that allows the latter to be evaluated using convenience methods provided by the former.
-In this context, a custom n strategy was implemented to enable cross validation of models from both libraries through a common interface. `fastai` was not plugged into this interface due to time constraints and their workflow being substantially different from the `scikit-learn` standard.
+In this context, a custom strategy was implemented to enable cross validation of models from both libraries through a common interface. `fastai` was not plugged into this interface due to time constraints and their workflow being substantially different from the `scikit-learn` standard.

 In addition, due to the data being very small, exploratory analysis showed that the performance obtained from the different methods (especially when comparing the various combinations of vectorization strategy + classifier) differed quite substantially based on how the data was initially split into train and test set.
-To get an even more robust estimate of out of sample performance and to minimize the influence of randomness, all results where averaged across five different random seeds.
+To get an even more robust estimate of out-of-sample performance and to minimize the influence of randomness, all results where averaged across five different random seeds.

 ### Refinement